bit2swaz/rock-paper-scissors/README.md

 ## What's Next
 - Add restart button
+- Add keyboard support (R/P/S keys)
+- Use emojis on buttons for visual boost
 - Add animations or sound effects
 - Polish with comments and code cleanup